xlladdins/xll/docs/Excel4MacrosQ-S.md

 **Related Function**

-FREEZE.PANES   Freezes or unfreezes the panes of a window
+FREEZE.PANES&nbsp;&nbsp;&nbsp;Freezes or unfreezes the panes of a window

 Return to [top](#Q)